BusterZero-99/WaveShare3.5lcd/Screens/WaveShare3.5bv2.md

 # WaveShare 3.5 inch LCD b v2
-# Requires the default user to be named "pi"
+# Requires the default user to be named "pi" and for the OS to be using Bookworm

 Based on setup by Distro Reviews & Temporarily Offline
 ```